Orthopaedic Hospitals

 What does arthritis pain feel like?

-In general, the first sign of arthritis is pain, also called arthralgia.
-This can feel like a dull ache or a burning sensation.
-Often, pain starts after you've used the joint a lot, for example, if you've been gardening or if you just walked up a flight of stairs.
+Arthritis pain, also called arthralgia, can feel like a dull ache or a burning sensation.
+Pain often starts after using the joint extensively, such as gardening or climbing stairs.
 Some people feel soreness first thing in the morning.

 What are the parts of a joint?

-Joints get cushioned and supported by soft tissues that prevent your bones from rubbing against each other.
-A connective tissue called articular cartilage plays a key role.
-It helps your joints move smoothly without friction or pain.
-Some joints have a synovial membrane, a padded pocket of fluid that lubricates the joints.
-Many joints, such as your knees, get supported by tendons and ligaments.
-Tendons connect muscles to your bones, while ligaments connect bones to other bones.
+Joints are cushioned and supported by soft tissues that prevent bones from rubbing against each other.
+Articular cartilage is key in helping joints move smoothly without friction or pain.
+Some joints have a synovial membrane, which is a fluid-filled pad that lubricates the joints.
+Tendons and ligaments support joints, with tendons connecting muscles to bones and ligaments connecting bones to other bones.

 What are the different types of arthritis?